 - Grevy's zebras (Equus greyvi): These zebras have the largest build and are found in northern Kenya as well.
 They have narrower stripes with definitive black stripes slicing down the middle of their backs and white bellies.
 Because drought and an increasing human population have severely reduced their numbers, the World Conservation Union lists Grevy's zebra as an endangered species [source: National Zoo].

-To learn more about the secrets of zebra's stripes and other animals, visit the links on the next page.
+To learn more about the secrets of zebra's stripes and other animals, visit the links below.